 Interim Chancellor of LSU Health Sciences Center New Orleans

-After graduating with honors from the State University of New York at Stony Brook, Dr. Steve Nelson earned his medical degree at McGill University where he was a University Scholar.
-He completed his residency in Medicine at the Johns Hopkins Hospital as well as a Clinical Fellowship in Pulmonary Medicine and a Research Fellowship in Pulmonary Medicine.
-He also completed a Fellowship in Environmental Health Sciences at the School of Hygiene and Public Health at the Johns Hopkins University.
+After graduating with honors from the State University of New York at Stony Brook, Dr. Nelson earned his medical degree as a University Scholar at McGill University.
+At the Johns Hopkins Hospital, he completed his residency in Internal Medicine along with a Clinical Fellowship in Pulmonary/Critical Care Medicine and a Research Fellowship in Pulmonary Medicine.
+He also completed a Fellowship in Environmental Health Sciences at the Johns Hopkins University School of Hygiene and Public Health.

-In 1984, Dr. Nelson joined the faculty of the LSU Health Sciences Center in New Orleans where he rapidly rose through the ranks being named Professor of Medicine in 1994, John H. Seabury Professor of Medicine in 1995, and Director of a NIH awarded Comprehensive Alcohol Research Center in 2000.
-His research has been continuously funded since 1981 and he has been awarded more than $40 million in research grants during his career.
-He served as Vice Chair of Research in the department of Medicine and was named Chief of the Section of Pulmonary Medicine in 2005.
-He was appointed Dean of the Medical School in 2007, and in 2009 he became the President of the LSU Healthcare Network.
-In October 2021, he was appointed Interim Chancellor.
+In 1984, Dr. Nelson joined the faculty of the LSU Health Sciences Center in New Orleans where he rapidly rose through the ranks, becoming Professor of Medicine in 1994 and, in 1995, the John H. Seabury Professor of Medicine.
+He holds joint appointments in the Departments of Physiology, Microbiology, Immunology, and Parasitology, and in the School of Graduate Studies.
+He served as Vice Chair of Research in the Department of Medicine and in 2005 was named Chief of the Section of Pulmonary/Critical Care Medicine.
+Dr. Nelson was appointed Dean of the Medical School in 2007, and in 2009 became the President of the LSU Healthcare Network.
+In October 2021, LSU President William F Tate IV appointed him Interim Chancellor.

-Dr. Nelson holds membership in the New York Academy of Sciences, the American Medical Association, the American Society for Microbiology, the American Thoracic Society, the American Federation for Medical Research, the Research Society on Alcoholism, the Association of Professors of Medicine, and is a Fellow of the American College of Chest Physicians and the American College of Physicians.
+Dr. Nelson holds membership in the New York Academy of Sciences, the American Medical Association, the American Society for Microbiology, the American Thoracic Society, the American Federation for Medical Research, the American Clinical and Climatological Association (one of the oldest medical societies in America established in 1884), the Association of Professors of Medicine, and is a Fellow of the American College of Chest Physicians and the American College of Physicians.